ohrrpgce/ohrrpgce/readme-fb.txt

 specification.
 Game.exe, on the other hand, needs to copy the internal logic exactly, and so a direct port makes more sense.

-Some of the newer stuff in svn might need to be applied.
-I included my own (different) solution to the battle bug.
-I expect it is inevitable that this version will diverge from the QB as time passes and it moves further from the QB source.

 I can only hope I removed all my swearing from the comments.